 Research-Based?
 When A Lab Is Not A Classroom

-Neuroscience research about the learning brain has guided development of powerful, individualized learning tools.
+Neuroscience research about the learning brain has guided the development of powerful, individualized learning tools.

 A Lab Is Not A Classroom